dwwatson1/coronavirus_pandemic_playbook/README.md

 ### Audience

-AsThe National Governors Association has tasked our group, the **COVID-19 Rapid Response Group: Preparing for the Next Pandemic** to present our pandemic playbook at the next National Governors Association annual conference.
+The National Governors Association tasked our group, the **COVID-19 Rapid Response Group: Preparing for the Next Pandemic** to present our pandemic playbook at the next National Governors Association annual conference.
 This conference is a rare opportunity for all state executives to gather and learn how to better respond to the next pandemic and minimize the spread, deaths, and economic impact.

 ### Why Should Our Audience Care?